pyr/dot.emacs/README.md

 This configuration relies on [emenv](https://github.com/pyr/emenv), please install it.

-Once cask is set-up you can just clone this directory in your `$HOME/.emacs.d`:
+Once emenv is set-up you can just clone this directory in your `$HOME/.emacs.d`:

 ```